gramineproject/gramine/Documentation/devel/building.rst

 .. note::

-   When installing from sources, Gramine executables are placed under ``/usr/local/bin``.
+   When installing from sources with the default installation prefix, Gramine executables are placed under ``/usr/local/bin``.
 Some Linux distributions (notably CentOS) do not search for executables under this path.
 If your system reports that Gramine programs can not be found, you might need to edit your configuration files so that ``/usr/local/bin`` is in your path (in ``PATH`` environment variable).
+Some other distros (notably Alpine) prefer the ``/usr/bin`` path.

 Set ``-Dglibc=`` or ``-Dmusl=`` options to ``disabled`` if you wish not to build the support for any (they are both built by default).